RasheedLewis/VibeCraft/docs/more/CODE_ANALYSIS_REPORT.md

 ### Overview

 The backend is a **FastAPI** application built with **Python 3.12+**.
-It handles audio processing, music analysis, video generation, and composition orchestration.
+It handles audio processing, music analysis, video generation, and composition orchestration with advanced features including authentication, character consistency, video type support, beat-synchronized effects, and cost tracking.

 **Tech Stack:**